This webinar explores many of the most important UK fungi for mushroom foragers and enthusiasts to know.

 - Recorded Webinar: Wild Mushroom Identification

-- This Webinar: 20 Very Common, Very poisonous and Delicious Wild Mushrooms You Should Learn Before You Die
+- This Webinar: 20 Common, Poisonous and Delicious Wild Mushrooms You Should Learn Before You Die

 This webinar is aimed at beginners, and more experienced fungi enthusiasts who wish to connect more deeply with the subject.